acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 10 delete all the regular files with .js extension that are present in the current directory ans its subfolders.

 Task 11 count the number of directories and subdirectories in the current directory.

+Task 12 dislay the 10 newest files in the current directoy sorted from the newest to the oldest and one file per line